-Assistant Professor of Pediatrics
+Assistant Professor Emeritus of Pediatrics

 Kathryn Moseley, MD, MPH, FAAP is an Assistant Professor in the Division of General Pediatrics at the University of Michigan Health System.
 After graduating cum laude from Harvard University in History of Science, she went on to receive her medical degree from the University of Michigan Medical School.
 She completed a residency in Pediatrics at Henry Ford Hospital and a fellowship in Neonatology at Children’s Hospital of Michigan, both in Detroit, MI.
 Experiences in neonatology sparked Dr. Moseley's interest in bioethics.
 After becoming board-certified in both pediatrics and neonatology, she joined the faculty of St. Louis University Medical School as Clinical Assistant Professor of pediatrics and enrolled in a master's degree program in moral theology at the Aquinas Institute of Theology, a Roman Catholic seminary.
 Later, she became a faculty member of the Center for Health Care Ethics at St. Louis University.